Mike-Jagger/zippay_integration/README.md

 This project demonstrates the integration of ZipPay's payment gateway using Node.js and React.
 It includes a backend server to handle payment requests, a mock server to simulate ZipPay's API, and a frontend application to facilitate user interaction.

+> For more info on how the project works, please refer to the [Full Project Report](https://github.com/Mike-Jagger/zippay_integration/blob/master/docs/Project%20Report.pdf)

 ## Table of Contents
 - [Installation](#installation)
 - [Environment Variables](#environment-variables)